Horyus/vort_x/docs/starting_ethvtx.md

 * to recover reducers, initial state and sagas
 * to add your reducers, initial state and sagas if you have any
 * to create the redux store as shown in the store creation section
-* to initialize the contract engine with the store
 * to set the web3 instance
 * to load the smart contracts